 Despite our other interests The Food Farm is our ‘Tūrangawaewae’, a Māori term for ‘our place to stand’.
 This is where we feel empowered and connected.
 This is our home.

 We hope you’ll be able to join us.
-If not around our table, then be part of our extended family by becoming a CSA member, or simply by following our journey on our blog, Instagram or Facebook.
+Come to one of our 'How to Grow Your Own Food' workshops, our Open Day or simply by following our journey on our blog, Instagram or Facebook.